Petraea/dagobah-training/sessions/04-tool-shed/ex-tool-management.md

 ---
 ## Task 1
-*Your users want to use freebayes software on the instance you administer.*
+*Your users want to use bedtools on the instance you administer.*
-* Find what Tool Shed repository has freebayes tools in it.
+* Find what Tool Shed repository has bedtools tools in it.

 Hint: You can use search in https://toolshed.g2.bx.psu.edu/ or http://toolshed.tools.

 ---
 ## Task 2
-* Install [`devteam/freebayes`](https://toolshed.g2.bx.psu.edu/view/devteam/freebayes/) from MTS in revision `22:99684adf84de` into new section 'Freebayes' using TS dependencies.
+* Install [`iuc/bedtools`](https://toolshed.g2.bx.psu.edu/view/iuc/bedtools/) from MTS in revision `10:c78cf6fe3018` (2016-10-03) into new section 'BEDtools' using TS dependencies.

 Hints:
 - Note the revision, it is NOT the latest.